phdmatamoros/LDP-VAE/README.md

 ![Semantic description of image](Blockdiagram.jpg)

-pip list is available in requieremnts.txt
+pip list is available in requierements.txt